CDRT/mk_docs/docs/guides/tbct_v2/tbct_v2_top.md

 ## UI layout and walkthrough

+The main user interface for the application includes the following elements:

-Top-level navigation (left column): `Settings`, `Actions`, `Preferences` — each opens a panel on the right.
-Important elements:
+- Top-level navigation (left column): `Settings`, `Actions`, `Preferences` — each opens a panel on the right.
 - Header: application title and a small reboot-pending indicator appear at the top of the window.
 - Status bar: runtime messages and progress appear at the bottom of the window.

 Panels and major controls:

+### Settings

-- Settings (always shown first when UI is launched): <!-- Insert screen capture -->
+The Settings panel is always shown first when the UI is launched.
+It will display two columns of settings and their values with controls for selecting from the possible values for each setting.<!-- Insert screen capture -->

 - Target: shows the targeted computer and BIOS version.
 - Settings list: two-column view; each setting is either a ComboBox (Analog) or TextBox (Time/Date/BootOrder).
 - Unsaved-change indicator: labels turn red when a value differs from initial value.
-    - Buttons: Save Changed Settings, Revert Changes, Reset to Factory Defaults, Save/Reset Custom Defaults, Generate INI.
+- Buttons:
+    - **Save Changed Settings**: this will make the necessary calls to save any changes that are in a changed state.
+Once saved, the system will need to reboot before the changes will be active
+    - **Revert Changes**: this will cause any settings that are in a changed state to be reverted back to their original values
+    - **Reset to Factory Defaults**: this will configure all settings to their Factory Defaults
+    - **Save Custom Defaults**: this will allow saving the current settings as a Custom Default.
+This allows you to have a profile of settings that you can revert back to which may be different than the Factory Defaults.
+    - **Reset to Custom Defaults**: this will configure all settings to match the Custom Defaults.
+    - **Generate INI**: this will prompt for a location to save an .ini file containing the current profile of settings.
+If a Supervisor Password may be needed when applying this INI to other devices, that password can be specified and a passphrase must be entered which will allow the Supervisor Password to be encrypted so it is not stored as plain text in the .ini file.
+If a path is not specified, the .ini file will be saved in the output folder defined in Preferences.
+The default location is ```%ProgramData%\Lenovo\ThinkBiosConfig\Output```

+### Actions

-- Actions: <!-- Insert screen capture -->
+Actions displays a panel of cards for each of the possible actions you can take with this tool. <!-- Insert screen capture -->

-    - Apply Settings: open Apply INI panel.
+- **Apply Settings**: opens the "Apply settings from saved INI file" panel
-    - Remove Password or Fingerprint Data: opens password and fingerprint data removal panel.
+- **Remove Password or Fingerprint Data**: opens the "Clear Supervisor Password or Fingerprint Data" panel
-    - Change Password: opens change password panel.
+- **Change Password**: opens the "Change Supervisor Password" panel
-    - Create Intune Package: opens Intune packaging panel (packages INI into Win32 / Proactive Remediation and can upload to Intune).
+- **Create Intune Package**: opens the "Create Intune Package" panel

-- Apply INI panel: <!-- Insert screen capture -->
+#### Apply settings from saved INI file <!-- Insert screen capture -->

+This panel displays inputs for the following information:

 - INI file path and browse button to pick an INI.
 - Password input box for supervisor password, password input box for passphrase to decrypt encrypted Supervisor Password in the INI.
 - Button to apply settings from INI (can handle password-change file vs settings INI automatically).

-- Clear Supervisor Password / Fingerprint Data panel: <!-- Insert screen capture -->
+#### Clear Supervisor Password or Fingerprint Data <!-- Insert screen capture -->

 - Enter current Supervisor password, then click 'Clear SVP' or 'Clear Fingerprint Data'.
+This action can only be taken when a Supervisor Password is set.

-- Change Supervisor Password panel: <!-- Insert screen capture -->
+#### Change Supervisor Password <!-- Insert screen capture -->

-    - Enter current password, new password, and confirm new password, then click Change Password (on device) or 'Password Change File` (create a password-change file).
+- Enter current password, new password, and confirm new password, then click **Change Password** to change the password on the current device or click **Create Password Change File** to create a password-change file that can be used on other devices.

-- Create Intune Package panel: <!-- Insert screen capture -->
+#### Create Intune Package <!-- Insert screen capture -->

 - Select INI file and output folder, optional password/passphrase, choose Win32 and/or Proactive Remediation package types.
 - Click 'Create Intune Package` begins packaging and (optionally) interactive upload to Intune.

-- Preferences: <!-- Insert screen capture -->
+### Preferences <!-- Insert screen capture -->

-    - Output location folder path for saving generated INI files
+- Output Location: specify the folder path for saving generated INI files
-    - Checkbox to enable logging, and input for log location.
+- Logging: Checkbox to enable logging, and input for folder to store log files.
+The default is ```%ProgramData%\Lenovo\ThinkBiosConfig\Logs```
+- Save Preferences:  the preferences are saved to a .json file in ```%ProgramData%\Lenovo\ThinkBiosConfig``` folder
-    - Save Preferences / Generate Debug File.
+- Generate Debug File: <todo>

-Dialog boxes: <!-- Insert screen capture -->
+### Dialog boxes <!-- Insert screen capture -->

-- `Password Save Changes` — shown when a supervisor password is required for Save/Reset actions.
+- **Password Save Changes** — shown when a supervisor password is required for Save/Reset actions.
-- `Password Generate INI` — used when generating INI with optional password and passphrase.
+- **Password Generate INI** — used when generating INI with optional password and passphrase.

+### Status and logging

-Status and logging: the UI writes runtime messages to the `StatusBar` and uses the module logger to write log files to `%ProgramData%\Lenovo\ThinkBiosConfig\Logs` by default.
+The UI writes runtime messages to the `StatusBar` and uses the module logger to write log files to ```%ProgramData%\Lenovo\ThinkBiosConfig\Logs``` by default.

-## Module cmdlet reference (summary)
+## Module Cmdlet Reference

-These are the primary cmdlets exposed by the included `Lenovo.BIOS.Config` module; the GUI wraps and calls these:
+These are the primary cmdlets exposed by the included `Lenovo.BIOS.Config` module:

 - `Read-LnvTBCPreferenceFile` — returns preferences object and initializes logger.
 - `Update-LnvTBCPreferenceFile -Logging (bool) -Output (path)` — update preferences.